"Definition of PHYSICS "

 All electrical phenomena involve the interaction between positive and negative charges.
 The earliest studies began by isolating positive and negative objects and observing their interactions.
 Charles Augustin de Coulomb (and others) performed these experiments.
 His results were rewritten in a particularly powerful form by the great mathematician Karl Friedrich Gauss.
 Hans Christian Oersted was the first to report a connection between magnetism and electricity when he noticed that a wire carrying an electric current disturbed the needle of a nearby compass.
 André Marie Ampére and others described how electric currents can create magnetic effects and Michael Faraday showed that changing magnetic phenomena creates electrical phenomena.
 This increasingly complex understanding was built at each step on relatively simple experiments or observations.
 With the addition of a single term to Ampére's Law, Maxwell recognized that all classical electromagnetic effects were described by the four equations he compiled.

-Earth Moon with force vectors Sir Isaac Newton is often mentioned as the person who made the greatest contribution to physics.
+Sir Isaac Newton is often mentioned as the person who made the greatest contribution to physics.
 It is easy to understand why he receives this distinction.
 Newton was the first to describe a fundamental force of nature mathematically.
 Not satisfied that his arguments were sound, Newton invented the calculus to help calculate the gravitational force of the Earth on the Moon.

 Being the first to find a truly fundamental and universal law of nature would have insured his reputation.
 However Newton's contribution was deeper than this.
 The basic relationship between causes (forces) and effects (motion) was not established in Newton's time.
 More than four thousand years of debate among natural philosophers had not resolved this fundamental issue.
 Newton demonstrated that force produces acceleration (not velocity!).
 In his famous Principia Mathematica Newton solved the problem of the Moon's motion around the Earth.
 His reasoning extended from the fundamental force law all the way to the resulting motion, with both crucial links devised by him.
 This was a compelling achievement.
 More than this, it established a model for all physicists to follow.